 Knowledge speaks, wisdom listens.

-To me, this quote tells two things: on the one hand to share knowledge we need to speak and on the other to get knowledge and transform it into wisdom and also in actions it requires listening.
+To me, this quote tells two things: on the one hand, to share knowledge, we need to speak, and on the other, to get knowledge and transform it into wisdom and also actions, it requires listening.

-Jimi Hendrix was one of the greatest and influential electrical guitarists of all times.
+Jimi Hendrix was one of the greatest and most influential electrical guitarists of all time.

 The sonic trigger